TemiTayo2304/Car-Price-Prediction-Report/README.md

 CONCLUSION

-The regression model developed explains approximately 79% of the variance in car prices, 21% can is dependent on other unknown variables.
-However, further improvements or alternative modelling approaches can be considered.
+The regression model developed explains approximately 79% of the variance in car prices.
+However, further
-Overall, this analysis provides insights into the significant variables and their relationships with car prices, helping to understand the dynamics of the car market and providing a foundation for predicting car prices using multiple linear regression analysis.

 RECOMMENDATION